anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 - abruptly as a result of an external event
 - periodically as a result of recurring events

-!!! note
-    All the different types of drift we discussed can can occur simultaneously which can complicated identifying the sources of drift.
+> All the different types of drift we discussed can can occur simultaneously which can complicated identifying the sources of drift.

 ## Locating drift